Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/ruby-sdk.md

 ### Evaluate

-Executes the [evaluation logic](../general/evaluation/implementation.md) using the flags pre-fetched on [`start()`](#start).
+Executes the [evaluation logic](../general/evaluation/implementation.md) using the flags pre-fetched on [`start`](#start).
 You must give evaluate a user object argument, and can you can optionally pass it an array of flag keys if only a specific subset of required flag variants are required.

+!!!tip "Automatic Assignment Tracking"
+    Set [`assignment_config`](#configuration_1) to automatically track an assignment event to Amplitude when `evaluate()` is called.

 ```ruby
 evaluate(user, flag_keys)